- Australian funeral costs range from $4000 to $15,000

-- Director Fees usually make up 39% of the total funeral cost
+- Director fees usually make up 39% of total funeral costs

-- Perth had the highest average cost of funeral at $7764
+- Perth has the highest funeral costs at $7764

-- Canberra had the lowest average cost of funeral at $6131
+- Canberra has the lowest funeral costs at $6131

 Funerals in Australia are often sold as bundles rather than separate items, making it hard to know what the money is actually going towards.
 Given that the average person is judged to be in a vulnerable emotional state when organising a funeral, there has been considerable public demand for greater transparency for funeral costs.

 Cost of cremation vs burial